Discover more about what automotive IoT is and what the future holds for the industry.

-Read how IoT impacted the whole concept of vehicles development: connected cars, smart cars, autonomous vehicles, and what perspectives are in the further development of the automotive industry.
+Read how IoT transformed the whole concept of vehicles development and figure out what are the perspectives for the IoT industry.

 Learn about the big players in the field of autonomous vehicles and what solutions they offer for further improvement of AV.

-Find out about the most popular automotive IoT use cases like predictive maintenance, insurance, fleet management, and others.
+Find out about the most popular IoT in the automotive sector use cases like predictive maintenance, insurance, fleet management, and others.

-Developing an automotive IoT app is an arduous task.
-Learn about the general points you may face while developing a solution for the smart and connected vehicle and the Internet of Things.
+Developing an IoT app is an arduous task.
+Learn about the general points you may face while developing a solution for the smart vehicle and the Internet of Things.
 Also, discover how to overcome certain challenges connected with it.